 Our visits to African national parks spans nearly twenty years, during which time we have been on over 100 safaris, owned lenses from four different manufacturers and have used lenses from a super-wide 10mm fisheye to a 800mm super telephoto.

 Our recommendations on the best safari lens are based on this experience.

 If you are wanting to take photographs for publication or you want to enter your photographs into competitions or even sell your images, then you need to look at a minimum criteria, which we have based on two groups of photographers:

-Here our suggestion is either the Nikon 80-400 f/4.5-5.6 AF VR zoom lens or the 300mm AFS f4 lens.
+Here our suggestion is either the Nikon 80-400 f/4.5-5.6 AF VR zoom lens (not the new AFS version) or the 300mm AFS f4 lens.
 Both these lenses are very sharp!
 With the 300mm lens you have an option of adding 1.4X tele-converter.